-Since the outbreak of the war, all Palestinians arrested in the West Bank for offenses under the security legislation have been detained under arrest orders under a combat detention clause (section 33 of the Order on Security Provisions).
-The article allows a person to be detained for a full eight days before being brought before a judge, and is not allowed to meet with a lawyer for 48 hours from the date of his arrest.
-The section is intended to apply in exceptional situations to "anyone arrested in the area during an operational activity to combat terrorism, and the circumstances of his arrest raise concerns about him that he endangers or may endanger the security of the area, the security of IDF forces or public safety."
-In practice, however, the exception has become routine, and the clause applies to adults and minors, anywhere in the West Bank, under all circumstances and for every offense in this realm.
+Since the outbreak of the war, all Palestinians arrested in the West Bank for offenses under security legislation have been detained in accordance with arrest orders under the Combat Detention Clause (section 33 of the Order on Security Provisions).
+The clause allows a person to be detained for a full eight days before being brought before a judge, without being permitted to meet with a lawyer for 48 hours from the date of arrest.
+It is intended to apply in exceptional circumstances to "anyone arrested in the area during an operational activity to combat terrorism, and the circumstances of his arrest raise concerns about him that he endangers or may endanger the security of the area, the security of IDF forces or public safety."
+In practice, however, the "exception" has become routine, and the clause has been used to apply to adults and minors, anywhere in the West Bank, under all circumstances and for every offense in this realm.

 HCJ 1946/24 Association for Civil Rights in Israel v.
 Commander of IDF Forces in the West Bank